1. Where is Port Moresby?

 6. Personal Security

-Papua New Guinea is an emerging nation, and like all other emerging nations around the world it has it challenges with personal security at street level, and this is the case in Port Moresby inparticular.
+Papua New Guinea is a developing nation, and like all other developing nations around the world it has it challenges with personal security at street level, and this is the case in Port Moresby inparticular.
 Therefore we strongly recommend you exercise a very high degree of caution when walking around our city, just as you would in similar cities around the world.

 On raceday sunrise will be at 6:15am.